ICPSquad/Documentation/create/accessories.md

 ### Burning

-Every day an accessory is equipped it's wear value decreased by 1.
+Every day an accessory is equipped it's wear value is decreased by 1.
 When this value reaches 0 it will automatically get burned and removed from your character.

 _⚠️ The action of equipping or removing an accessory also costs 1 point of wear value._

-### **How to create accessories ?**
+### **How to create accessories?**

 A section on our website is dedicated to the creation of accessories.
-You will find all informations necessary to pick the perfect accessory for you situation using the informations provided (supply, floor price and latest price).&#x20;
+You will find all important information necessary to pick the perfect accessory directly within the mint page (supply, floor price, and last sold price).&#x20;

 ![Create an accessory](<../.gitbook/assets/Capture d’écran 2022-06-08 à 16.57.04.png>)

-### _How to equip accessories ?_
+### _How to equip accessories?_

-Another section is dedicated to the use of accessories.
-Here you will be able to see all the accessories that you own and play with them.
+Another section is dedicated to the usage of accessories.
+Here you will be able to see all the accessories that you own and equip/unequip them.

 ![](<../.gitbook/assets/Capture d’écran 2022-06-08 à 17.01.13.png>)

-When you hover over an accessory that is not already equipped, it will automatically show you a preview of how the accessory will look like on your avatar !
+When you hover over an accessory that is not already equipped, it will automatically show you a preview of how the accessory will look like on your avatar!
 If you wish to add it your avatar you just need to click and wait a few seconds for the change to apply.
 After a few seconds you will see a confirmation message and the changes will automatically be reflected if you take a look in your wallet.&#x20;

 ![What do you think of this new pair of glasses ? 😎](<../.gitbook/assets/Capture d’écran 2022-06-08 à 17.06.08.png>)

-### Benefits
+### Benefits of Accessories

-TODO WRITE A PIECE OF CONTENT TO RECAP ALL THE BENEFITS OF ACCESSORIES&#x20;
+- Wearing then gives you Style Score points to increase your ranking in the leaderboard so you can win monthly airdrops!
+These airdrops primarily consist of materials, but at times partner NFTs and even ICP will be added to the prize pools.
+- In the coming weeks we'll be activating the dSquad neuron, which will collect all Accessory Minting fees into an 8 year NNS neuron and distribute the neuron ICP rewards to all Avatars wearing Accessories.
+This means simply wearing an Accessory may help you win ICP rewards!
+- In the near future we'll be releasing accessories branded by some of our integration partners, and some of these may even come with perks offered by the partner on their dapp.
+- Since accessories are kept rare and can even wear out just like items in the real world, there's opportunity for long term collecting and price speculation just like with any other NFT collection.

-### Legendaries accessories&#x20;
+### Legendary Accessories&#x20;

-They never burn.
-They are unique pieces.
-They offer incredible benefits across the whole ecosystem.
-More details in the weeks to come.
+These are a special type of Accessory with never burn and cannot be minted.
+They have unique artwork created individually by our artist and offer incredible benefits across the whole ecosystem.
+More details will be released in the weeks to come.

 ![🤯](../.gitbook/assets/IMG\_1062.jpg)